ogghst/grownode/docs/start.md

 ![launch target](../resources/images/provisioning2.png)

-- As proof of possession, default is 'grownode'. you can configure it in 'main' application
+- As proof of possession, default is 'grownode'.
+You can configure it in the 'main' application

 ![launch target](../resources/images/provisioning3.png)

-- if the password is OK you will see this screen
+- if the password is correct you will see this screen

 ![launch target](../resources/images/provisioning4.png)

-the board console will show something like:
+The board console will show something like: